MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/create-applications-for-azure-quantum.md

 different hardware devices and different quantum simulators.
 For the moment, each of these devices has its own limitations and requirements for the programs to run.
-The Quantum Development Kit and Azure Quantum take care of everything in the background so that your Q# code can run seamlessly in all targets of Azure Quantum.
+The Quantum Development Kit and Azure Quantum take care of everything in the background so that your Q# code can run seamlessly on all targets of Azure Quantum.

 However, quantum computers are still devices under development and not all of